Quality assurance

 How we use audit findings

-The annual audit report describes the extent to which accreditation recommendations for Proficient Teacher and records for HALT accreditation align with the Standards and comply with the TA Manual.
+The annual accreditation audit report describes the extent to which accreditation recommendations for Proficient Teacher and records for HALT accreditation align with the Standards and comply with the TA Manual.

 The information from the audit report is used to inform: